abdullahnajam/Khedmah-Home-Service-/README.md

-# rizek
+# khedmah

-A new Flutter application.
+A home services/booking app specially desinged for the booking of COVID-19 vaccines

 ## Getting Started